Skip to main content

 Query Catalog Service (Step 1)

-Query RASTER CSW catalog service to find item(s) according to desired filter example are here.
+Query Raster CSW catalog service to find item(s) according to a desired filter.

-To fetch a specific layer you need to aquire 2 properties values:
+To fetch a specific layer you need the following values:

 <?xml version="1.0" encoding="UTF-8"?>